 These volunteers come from all walks of life, including retired teachers, physicians, corporate executives, engineers, chemists, bankers and business owners.
 When a call comes in, these volunteers often respond from work to deploy to the field.
 The volunteers have their own non-profit corporation, SAR Foundation, dedicated to raising funds for equipment and the overall needs of the volunteer unit.
 Support for the volunteers comes from the Sheriff in the form of logistical support, facilities, vehicles, and an annual budget for training and equipment.

-Across those various missions, and in support of DCSOSAR activities, the volunteer members donated 23,010 hours in 2015.
-The national per hour rate for volunteers in 2014 (the last year available) was $21.99, meaning those dedicated volunteers donated a return of time and talent of $505,989.90 to the local community!
+Across those various missions, and in support of DCSO SAR activities, the volunteer members donated 32,990 hours in 2019.
+The national per hour rate for volunteers in 2019 was $25.43, meaning those dedicated volunteers donated a return of time and talent of $838,935.70 to the local community!